Raw dog food with vegetables – do they belong in there or not? I’ve been asked that question a few times, and the answer is – it depends!

 Their regular frozen rabbit, turkey, beef, chicken and duck formulas don’t come with any veggies or fruit.

 All of Stella & Chewy’s frozen raw dinners (morsels and patties) include organic veggies and fruit.

 They come in rabbit, beef & salmon, chicken & salmon, chicken, lamb, duck & goose, turkey, and venison.

-Vegetables In Raw Dog Food: Bottom Line
+Raw Dog Food with Vegetables: Bottom Line

 The easiest way to add them is to feed pre-made raw meals that already include them, followed by using dehydrated veggie pre-mixes or puréeing your own.